ollyrowe/whittle/README.md

 ## 💡 About

-This is the official Whittle game.
+This is the code repository for the official Whittle daily word game.
+Follow us [@WhittleGame](https://twitter.com/WhittleGame).

 ## 🧾 Rules